Bariloche vs. Queenstown: The World's Two Best Lake-and-Mountain Towns Compared

 Bariloche is Argentina's chocolate capital (20+ artisan shops on Calle Mitre) and pioneered the country's craft beer movement (Blest, 1995).
 Patagonian lamb (cordero patagonico) and wild boar (jabali) are local specialties.
 Steaks are world-class.
 Argentine Malbec flows freely.

-Queenstown has the Fergburger phenomenon (legendary burgers, permanent queue), excellent wine bars featuring Central Otago Pinot Noir, and a growing food scene.
-Ferg's is good but the food culture is thinner than Bariloche's.
+Queenstown has the Fergburger phenomenon (legendary burgers, permanent queue), excellent wine bars pouring Central Otago Pinot Noir, and a growing food scene.
+Ferg's earns its reputation, but the food culture stays thinner than Bariloche's.

 Winner: Bariloche.
 The chocolate, craft beer, and steak culture runs deeper.
 Queenstown has Fergburger.